openshift/enhancements/enhancements/arbiter-clusters.md

 ### Installer Changes

+> Note: When we say `MachinePool` in the below statements, we are referring to
+> the installer config struct used for generating resources and NOT the Machine
+> Config Operator CR.

 We will need to update the installer to have awareness of the explicit intent to setup the cluster with an arbiter node.
 Adding a new machine type similar to the flow for `master` and `workers` machines.
 As an example if the intent is to